A product without users won't survive. This also holds true in crypto and DeFi.

 What counts as an active user in Web3?

 In Web3, an active user is typically a unique wallet address that interacts with a smart contract on a blockchain within a specific timeframe.
 Unlike web2, where activity is tied to accounts, an onchain user is defined by their wallet's transactions.
 This could include actions like signing a transaction, swapping tokens, or engaging with a dApp's features.
-Understanding this distinction is key to accurately measuring your app's usage.
+Understanding this distinction is key to accurately measuring your app's usage for product and marketing.

 How are DAU, WAU, and MAU different for onchain apps?